 Once you have decided how to use each garden area, select plants and materials to create the spaces you want.
-Make copies of your plan to draw on, or lay sheets of tracing paper over your garden map to experiment with varied layouts.
+Lay sheets of tracing paper over your garden map to experiment with varied layouts.
 Pick plants that will provide the functions you want in each area.
-See the Resources section for places to identity appropriate plants.